 It offers a mix of history (you can trace it back to 2,000 BCE), beautiful nature (it has flatlands, abundant forests, lakes, beaches, and dunes), and impressive historic architecture.

-In short, Lithuania punches well above its weight and shouldn’t be glossed over by budget travelers.
+In short, Lithuania punches well above its weight and shouldn’t be glossed over by travelers.

-This travel guide to Lithuania can give you the tips and tricks you need to plan the ultimate adventure to this inexpensive and underrated gem!
+This travel guide to Lithuania can give you the tips and tricks you need to plan the ultimate adventure here.

 Table of Contents

 Top 5 Things to See and Do in Lithuania